TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 !!! important

-    I also suggest to change the Propers and Repacks settings in Radarr !!!
+    I also suggest to change the Propers and Repacks settings in Radarr!!!

     Instructions can be found [HERE](#proper-and-repacks)